PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 <a id="start_px4_sim_separately"></a>
 ## Starting Gazebo and PX4 Separately

-For extended development sessions it might be more convenient to start Gazebo and PX4 separately or even from within an IDE.
+For extended development sessions it might be more convenient to start Gazebo Classic and PX4 separately or even from within an IDE.

 In addition to the existing cmake targets that run `sitl_run.sh` with parameters for px4 to load the correct model it creates a launcher targets named `px4_<mode>` that is a thin wrapper around original sitl px4 app.
 This thin wrapper simply embeds app arguments like current working directories and the path to the model file.

-To start Gazebo and PX4 separately:
+To start Gazebo Classic and PX4 separately:

-* Run gazebo (or any other sim) server and client viewers via the terminal specifying an `_ide` variant:
+* Run gazebo classic (or any other sim) server and client viewers via the terminal specifying an `_ide` variant:

   ```sh
   make px4_sitl gazebo-classic___ide
   ```

   or

   ```sh
   make px4_sitl gazebo-classic_iris_ide
   ```
 * In your IDE select `px4_<mode>` target you want to debug (e.g. `px4_iris`)
 * Start the debug session directly from IDE

-This approach significantly reduces the debug cycle time because simulator (e.g. Gazebo) is always running in background and you only re-run the px4 process which is very light.
+This approach significantly reduces the debug cycle time because simulator is always running in background and you only re-run the px4 process which is very light.

 ## Simulated Survey Camera

-The *Gazebo* survey camera simulates a [MAVLink camera](https://mavlink.io/en/services/camera.html) that captures geotagged JPEG images and sends camera capture information to a connected ground station.
+The *Gazebo Classic* survey camera simulates a [MAVLink camera](https://mavlink.io/en/services/camera.html) that captures geotagged JPEG images and sends camera capture information to a connected ground station.
 The camera also supports video streaming.
 It can be used to test camera capture, in particular within survey missions.